Religion in Zimbabwe: Christianity

 The first Christian mission arrived in Zimbabwe in 1859 because of the efforts of London Missionary Society.
 Their work began among the Zulu people.
 David Livingstone appealed to the British government to assign land and protection to Christian missions, which led to a land grant to the Universities Mission in 1888 and the center of missionary activity to the Zulu and Shona peoples.
 The first Methodist mission arrived in 1896, with members from the United Kingdom and the United States.
 The British worked with the white settlers, while the Americans worked with the native Africans.
 The Seventh-Day Adventists and Central African Christian Mission established their missions in 1890s.
 Pentecostalism and African Apostolic Churches arrived in the 1920s, and grew rapidly, with the Zion Christian Church now the largest Protestant following in Zimbabwe.
 In 1932, Johane Marange (born: Muchabaya Momberume) announced that he had received vision and dream to preach like John the Baptist, an apostle.
 He baptized many in a local river, and his efforts in the decades that followed led to African Apostolic Church, the second largest ministry in Zimbabwe.

 Most Zimbabweans Christians are Protestants.
 The Protestant Christian churches with large membership are Anglican (represented by the Church of the Province of Central Africa), Seventh-day Adventist and Methodist.

 There are about one million Roman Catholics in the country (about 7% of the total population).
 The country contains two archdioceses (Harare and Bulawayo), which each contain three dioceses Chinhoyi, Gokwe, and Mutare; and Gweru, Hwange, and Masvingo; respectively).
 The most famous Catholic churchman in Zimbabwe is Pius Ncube, the archbishop of Bulawayo, an outspoken critic of the government of Robert Mugabe, who was also Roman Catholic.

 A variety of local churches and groups have emerged from the mainstream Christian churches over the years that fall between the Protestant and Catholic churches.
 Some, such as the Zimbabwe Assemblies of God, continue to adhere to Christian beliefs and oppose the espousal of traditional religions.
-Other local groups, such as the Seven Apostles, combine elements of established Christian beliefs with some beliefs based on traditional African culture and religion.
+In the early 2009s, other local groups, such as the Seven Apostles, combined elements of established Christian beliefs with some beliefs based on traditional African culture and religion.